-- In India, child marriage has been a social evil that was rooted in the past so deep that till now, many families think their daughters would be a burden if they are not married by the age of 12.
+- In India, child marriage has been a social evil that was rooted in the past so deeply that till now, many families think their daughters would be a burden if they are not married by the age of 12.

 - A situation like this has been rampant across the country the time immemorial, but as the government sets strict rules and regulations for the legal marriage age in India for men and women, things have changed towards a better vision.
-It is still found prevalent in rural areas where this is a misdemeanor, and sometimes the guardians were not questioned at all.
+It is still found prevalent in rural areas where this is a misdemeanour, and sometimes the guardians were not questioned at all.